alinabarazz/USBm/README.md

 - `TELEGRAM_NOTIF=false` Disable/Enable to receive telegram notification for battle result.

-- `TELEGRAM_TOKEN=` Ignore/Don't change unless you have other Telegram Token/Telegram Bot.
+- `TELEGRAM_TOKEN=` API TOKEN from telegram which will send you the notification.
+This is private key.
+DO NOT GIVE IT TO ANYONE. [how to get telegram token](https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token)

 - `TELEGRAM_CHATID` telegram chat id for notify, get the id: https://t.me/get_id_bot